Women and Economics by Charlotte Perkins Gilman (1898)

 . . . . . . . . . .

-*This post contains affiliate links.
+*This is an Amazon Affiliate link.
 If the product is purchased by linking through this review, Literary Ladies Guide receives a modest commission, which helps maintain our site and helps it to continue growing!